 During Spring Orientation you will have group meetings with a representative from the college of your major.
 However, Spring Orientation does not include individual academic advising or course registration time.
 Please contact your advisor to schedule an appointment for academic planning prior to orientation.
 If you would like information about how to contact your advisor, please go to the Academic Central page.

 All new students pay a new student fee when paying their tuition and fees at the beginning of the semester.
-The Orientation Program expenses, which include meals for students is paid for out of this fee, so the costs to you are travel related and spending money.
+Orientation is paid for out of this fee, so the costs to you are travel related and spending money.

-Check in for the Orientation program will be at the Joe Crowley Student Union.
+Check in for the Orientation program will be at the Joe Crowley Student Union on the 3rd floor.

-Orientation begins with check-in from 8:15 to 9:45 A.M. in the Joe Crowley Student Union.
+Orientation begins with check in from 8:15 to 9:00 A.M. in the Joe Crowley Student Union.
 Orientation will conclude by 3:30 P.M.
 Snacks, lunch and refreshments are included.

 Orientation will take place on the 255 acre campus, which offers ample opportunity to explore the University services and landmarks.
 Various sessions during orientation may be held in a variety of buildings throughout campus.
 Because of this, we encourage you to wear warm and comfortable clothes as the weather is often very cold in January.